OUT WITH THE OLD, IN WITH THE OLD!

 To distribute the goods, we set up a “store” of dorm essentials at LGR pre-college transition workshops held in early August.
 After the students participate in workshop classes, each student selects items from the Grad Bag collection.

 We anticipated the reaction of the first group of student recipients….

 They filled bags and bags with gear, loved shopping for free, were aware of the dollars they were saving, and left feeling well prepared for college dorm life.
 We were thrilled with the response from the students and felt great about recycling these still usable goods and being “green”.

 We currently partner with Barnard College, Columbia University, Fordham University, Pace University- NYC and Pleasantville campuses, Sarah Lawrence College, Vassar College, SUNY Purchase and Wesleyan University in the New York area.
-In 2015, we started a Boston branch of Grad Bag and partnered with Wellesley College.
-We added Babson College and Simmons College to our Boston list this year.
+In 2015, we started a Boston branch of Grad Bag and partner with Babson College, Olin College, and Wellesley College.

 Since 2013, we have been fortunate to call Westchester Reform Temple in Scarsdale our New York home.
-To accommodate the volume of goods this year, there are four PODS parked at WRT for the summer.
-And now Temple Shalom of Newton, Massachusetts graciously hosts the Grad Bag Boston effort.
+Temple Shalom of Newton, Massachusetts graciously hosts the Grad Bag Boston effort.

-This year we collected over 6,000 lbs. of linens in addition to lots of lamps, rugs, pillows, storage containers, fans, hangers and much more.
-We will gear hundreds of students for college in the fall.
+In 2017 we collected over 8,000 lbs. of linens in addition to lots of lamps, rugs, pillows, storage containers, fans, hangers and much more.
+We geared 500 students for college in the fall.

 This year there were five Grad Bag "giveaways": one in NYC, one in Westchester County, one at Wesleyan University, one at the LGR office in Boston and one at Colby College in Maine.